Learning or Self-aligning? Rethinking Instruction Fine-tuning: Conclusion and Discussion

 Our experiments and conclusions indicate that the core function of IFT is not to learn domain-specific world knowledge.
 Instead, learning world knowledge that is inconsistent with model parameter knowledge actually undermines the performance of the model in all evaluations from homogeneous, in-domain to out-of-domain.
 Furthermore, we discover that the consistency of model parameter knowledge before and after IFT (i.e., the knowledge probed through in-context learning before IFT and the knowledge exhibited under zero-shot setting after IFT) plays a crucial role in determining the ultimate performance of the fine-tuned model.
 These two findings unveil a fundamental mechanism of IFT, that is, IFT is not a supervised, domain-specific knowledge \textit{learning} process, but a process of \textit{self-aligning} instruction with the already existing parameter knowledge of LLMs.
 Therefore, the ultimate determinant of IFT effect is not the extent of domain knowledge injection, but rather whether the IFT process can facilitate more effective self-aligning, thereby enhancing the expression of the model's parameter knowledge under the zero-shot question-answering paradigm after IFT.

 Our discovery not only provides guidance for future IFT data construction, model training, and model evaluation but also provide robust support for some very recent studies.
-For instance, super-alignment~\cite{burns_weak--strong_2023} aims to use a weak model to guide a strong model's alignment.
+For instance, super-alignment~\cite{burns2023weaktostrong} aims to use a weak model to guide a strong model's alignment.
 Our conclusion proves that it is entirely possible to use a weak model with less knowledge to guide a strong, more knowledgeable model for IFT.
-Our conclusions elucidate the viable underlying factors for such research~(\citealp{chen_self-play_2024};\citealp{yuan_self-rewarding_2024};\citealp{sun_principle-driven_2023};\citealp{lu_large_2024};\citealp{zhang_r-tuning_2023};\citealp{wan_mitigating_2024}) and provide a solid foundation for the future development of these studies.
+Our conclusions elucidate the viable underlying factors for self-instruction-tuning~\cite{sun2024principle,guo2024human}, self-rewarding~\cite{yuan2024selfrewarding} and consistent alignment~\cite{wan2024mitigating} and provide a solid foundation for the future development of these studies.